 - What to include in your video

-- Prepare a scale of your choice (multi-octave if possible)
+- SCALE: Prepare a scale of your choice to show us your highest and lowest notes (multi-octave if possible)

 - DRUMMERS: